FoushWare/elzatona_web/SECRET_SCANNING_AUTOMATION.md

 - Can filter by secret type
 - Runs on schedule (daily) or manual trigger
 - Provides summary of resolved alerts

+**Note:** This workflow only marks alerts as resolved.
+It does NOT fix the code.
+Use the "Fix and Resolve" workflow instead.

 **Usage:**